-Net tax-supported debt reached \$41.3 billion as of Moody's 2019 state debt medians report (see Exhibit 5), comprised primarily of general obligation bonds (55%) but also includes sales tax backed debt for other underlying entities (25%).
+Net tax-supported debt reached \$43.7 billion for fiscal 2019 according to Moody's state debt medians report, comprised primarily of general obligation bonds (55%) but also includes sales tax backed debt for other underlying entities (23%).
 The state's debt levels ranked second-highest among the 50 states on a per capita basis.
-Debt is elevated in part because of the commonwealth's practice of financing projects for local governments, including a robust school district capital bonding program and debt for the Massachusetts Bay Transportation Authority (see Exhibit 7).
+Debt is elevated in part because of the commonwealth's practice of financing projects for local governments, including a robust school district capital bonding program and debt for the Massachusetts Bay Transportation Authority.
 Per the governor's fiscal 2020 five-year capital investment plan, the state expects to issue up to \$2.43 billion of general obligation bonds.